hopem8/HUM-331-Princeton.github.io/_posts/2021-03-08-US-Military-Oregon-Trail.md

 author: Hope Perry
 title: The US Military on (and off) the Oregon Trail
 ---
-## The US Military on (and off) the Oregon Trail

 I was excited to begin this digital tools assignment because of the StoryMaps format, and I was happy to start delving into the 19th century American West.
 I decided that for this project I wanted to explore some of the broader pieces of American Manifest Destiny.
-Since I knew that I wanted my topic to be connected to the journal that I plan to use in my final project, I began by scanning and reading the 1853 [journal of Thomas Adams][1] from the beginning, jotting down locations he mentioned as I read (if you want to learn more about this source, you can read my previous post [here]( / "https://hum-331-princeton.github.io/Go-West-Young-Man/")).
+Since I knew that I wanted my topic to be connected to the journal that I plan to use in my final project, I began by scanning and reading the 1853 [journal of Thomas Adams][1] from the beginning, jotting down locations he mentioned as I read (if you want to learn more about this source, you can read my previous post [here](https://hum-331-princeton.github.io/Go-West-Young-Man/)).
 The best part of this stage was frantically searching the names of rivers and lakes, since those were the most frequently referenced landmarks.
 It got a little tricky for the pages when he was in Minnesota, though– they don't call it the "Land of 10,000 Lakes" for no reason!

 As I read through the journal, I began to notice that there were several military titles that kept popping up as I read.
 It started to become clear to me that Thomas Adams was probably traveling with the US Army; for what purpose, I'm not yet sure.
 However, this gave me a great starting point for this StoryMaps assignment: I could explore the presence of the US Military & forts along the Oregon Trail, one of the most iconic pieces of 19th century American history, with a video game based on it to boot!

 In order to find information about various forts and military installations along the Oregon Trail, I did a few searches and came across this excellent PDF from [Scotts Bluff National Monument in Nebraska][2].
 After cross-referencing the list with some maps from [National Geographic][3] and the [Letters from Forgotten Ancestors Project][4], I made the selections of the forts that appear on the StoryMap, which is embedded below.

-`<iframe src="https://uploads.knightlab.com/storymapjs/cc419bf9196033c361e580670bcbcb51/outwest/index.html" frameborder="0" width="100%" height="800"></iframe>`
+<iframe src="https://uploads.knightlab.com/storymapjs/cc419bf9196033c361e580670bcbcb51/outwest/index.html" frameborder="0" width="100%" height="800"></iframe>

 Most of the forts listed on my StoryMap are not actually locations that Thomas Adams visited (at least in the parts of the journal that I read for this assignment).
 However, I thought it was important to examine the broader historical narrative rather than only sticking to the places he visited– otherwise we'd be staying in Minnesota for quite a long time!
 Instead, I decided to begin with [Fort Leavenworth in Kansas][5], which was a significant crossroads because it was where the Oregon Trail and the Santa Fe Trail diverged.
 It's also incredibly close to Independence, Missouri, a town famous for its prevalence as the last big town on the journey westward.